 Dogs Trust – Freedom Project survey

-To tackle this problem, a number of animal charities in the UK have launched pet fostering initiatives aimed at offering temporary shelter for the animals of domestic abuse survivors.
-These programs are specifically crafted to ensure the wellbeing and security of various types of pets while their owners seek refuge in a safe environment.
+To tackle this problem, several animal charities in the UK have launched pet fostering initiatives aimed at offering temporary shelter for the animals of domestic abuse survivors.
+These programs are designed to ensure the well-being and security of various types of pets while their owners seek refuge in a safe environment.
 It’s crucial to recognize that pets themselves can be victims of domestic abuse or may become targets of violence in such situations.
 By providing a temporary foster home for these animals, these initiatives not only offer them protection and care but also alleviate a significant barrier for survivors seeking safety, ensuring that they can leave abusive situations without having to worry about the safety of their beloved companions.

 Listen to me on TikTok